DevMine/repotool/README.md

 may rapidly produce a lot of data.
 Also note that if you plan on inserting data into a database, patches are not going to be inserted, whether you set `commit_patches` to `true` or not.

+As `libgit2` does not support reading information directly from a tar archive, when given a git repository as a tar archive, `repotool` will extract part of the archive into a temporary location.
+You can specify where using `tmp_dir` in the configuration file.
+We advise specifying a path to a ramdisk for increased performance and reduced main storage I/Os.

 If you plan on batch processing multiple repositories, see [batch-repotool.go](https://github.com/DevMine/devmine/blob/master/tools/batch-repotool.go).